 How To Keep Your Dog At The Right Weight

 Going to the vet to ensure they are healthy is the first step to ensuring you are doing your job right.
 As long as you know they are healthy; you can start managing their diet where you see fit.

 Giving them the right amount of meals per day is vital, as shown in the Labrador puppy food chart above.
 Keep them active every day.
 Having them go on walks, go for runs, and even play games to keep them moving is the key to keeping them at a healthy weight.

 Staying hydrated during the summer is another component ensuring they can withstand the heat and maintain their energy.

 The Best Food For Any Growing Labrador Puppy

-What you feed your dog is going to affect them just as much as how often you feed them.
-Giving them garbage food with no nutrients is only going to make them drown in energy and gain unnecessary and unhealthy weight.
+What you feed your dog will affect them just as much as how often you provide them.
+Giving them garbage food with no nutrients will only make them drown in energy and gain unnecessary and unhealthy weight.

-This formula is designed specifically for the pure bread Labrador retrievers who are still growing.
+This formula is designed specifically for the pure bread Labrador retrievers still growing.
 Made exclusively for Labradors between the ages of 8 weeks to 15 months, this formula is made to ensure your puppy doesn’t gain too much weight.

 This breed is prone to gaining additional weight even as a young puppy, and this formula is made to fight that.
 It’s designed to provide the right amount of protein and calcium for healthy development.

-The key is to utilize the Labrador puppy food chart above for an accurate understanding of how much to give your dog based on their age and weight.
+The key is to utilize the Labrador puppy food chart above for an accurate understanding of how much to give your dog based on age and weight.